MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-samples-managed-disks.md

 Before Managed Disks, you needed to create a storage account manually for all the VMs you wanted inside your Scale Set, and then use the list parameter `vhd_containers` to provide all the storage account name to the Scale Set RestAPI.
 (For a migration guide, see [Convert a scale set template to a manage disk scale set template](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-convert-template-to-md).)

-Because you don't need to manage storage accounts with Azure Managed Disks, your `storage_profile` can now be exactly the same as the one used in VM creation:
+Because you don't have to manage storage accounts with with Azure Managed Disks, your `storage_profile` for [Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview) can now be exactly the same as the one used in VM creation:

 :::code language="python" source="~/../python-sdk-docs-examples/managed_disk/vm_scale_set.py" range="15-22":::